Links on SoundGuys may earn us a commission. Learn more.

 What’s up with the Beats frequency response?

 One of the things you’ll hear people talk about all the time when it comes to audio is frequency response.
 This is especially true with Beats products as they have a characteristically unique frequency response.
 But what is frequency response and why is it so important?
-We’re only going to scratch the surface here, but if you want to dig in deeper you can read this full explainer piece by one of our resident geniuses Rob Triggs.
+We’re only going to scratch the surface here, but if you want to dig in deeper you can read this full explainer.

 The same is true of audio.
 Depending on the components of the headphones, that initial signal can change slightly by the time it reaches the drivers and your ears.
 Furthermore, human hearing is wildly different from person to person.
 So even if you made the perfect pair of headphones that could reproduce a signal perfectly, it will still sound different to some people.

 This leads manufacturers to do tons of research so that their products sound good to most people.
+Incidentally, we did the same thing for our target curve.
 This includes tweaking certain components, and thus the frequency response, to what they hope people will like.
-In the case of Beats headphones, this was done by really emphasizing lower notes.
+In the case of Beats headphones, they tend to emphasize lower notes.
 So the sound of a bass kick coming through their product will be more powerful than the sound of a cymbal.
 It isn’t better or worse, just different.
-It’s what they think most people will like, and whether it’s because of marketing or because of the exaggerated low end, the company clearly on to something considering how many they’ve sold.
+It’s what Beats thinks most people will like, and whether it’s because of marketing or because of the exaggerated low end, the company clearly on to something considering how many they’ve sold.
 Still, most audio circles frown upon that characteristic sound, which is why this list exists.

 AAC, Bluetooth, and you